bioinformatics-centre/AsmVar/README.md

 AsmVar is a software for detecting variants, including Indel & SV, base on long sequence(or de novo Assembly) alignement.

+How about rename to __ACTK:__ Assembly sequence variants calling tookit ?

 LICENSE
 --------
 Copyright &copy; 2014-2015